FonClive/CCLabs/02-s3/README.md

 ![image](https://adamtheautomator.com/wp-content/uploads/2020/07/upload-single-file.gif)

 Note: S3 bucket names are always prefixed with S3:// when used with AWS CLI

-Run the above command in PowerShell, but change the source and destination that fits your environment first.
-The output should look similar to the demonstration below.
 - List the contents of the bucket after each upload.
 Use the command below to list the objects at the root of the S3 bucket.
 **aws s3 ls s3://compudemy-_your-AWS-username_/**